Large Language Models Are Human-Level Prompt Engineers: Additional Results - Quantitative Analysis

 \subsection{LLMs for selection}

 \paragraph{Does proposal quality matter under selection?} If we sample more instructions from the LLMs, then it becomes more likely for us to find better instructions.
 To verify this hypothesis, we increase the sample size from 4 to 128 and evaluate the test accuracy change.
 Figure \ref{fig:mcmc_comparison} (Left) shows a monotonically increasing trend with a diminishing return, as human-level performance is achieved with 64 instruction samples.
 Thus, we choose 50 as our default sample size.
 Under this configuration, we investigate how the proposal distribution affects the test accuracy of the best instruction selected by our algorithm.
-Figure \ref{fig:highlight}(c) shows that though the small models have a low chance of generating good instructions, they nonetheless generate some good ones if we sample enough candidates.
-Therefore, we can still find promising instructions with a small model by running our selection algorithm, explaining why our method performs significantly better than the greedy approach \cite{honovich2022instruction} across all eight models.
+Figure \ref{fig:highlight}(b) shows that though the small models may be less likely to generate good instructions, they nonetheless generate some good ones if we sample enough candidates.
+Therefore, we still find promising instructions with a small model by running our selection algorithm, explaining why our method outperforms the greedy approach \cite{honovich2022instruction} across all eight models.

 \paragraph{Which scoring function is better?} We compute the correlation between the test accuracy and two metrics on 24 instruction induction tasks to study how good our proposed metrics are.
 We generate 250 instructions per task using InstructGPT (175B) in “forward” mode and compute the metric score and test accuracy on 10 test data points.
 We visualize the Spearman correlation between the test accuracy and two metrics.
 Figure \ref{fig:mcmc_comparison} (Middle) shows that the execution accuracy aligns better with the test performance across the tasks.
 Thus, we choose it as our default metric unless otherwise stated.